Improving Noisy Student Training on Non-target Domain Data for Automatic Speech Recognition: Data Selection Strategy

 \section{Data Selection Strategy}

 \begin{CJK*}{UTF8}{gbsn}

-Data selection and filtering play a big role in SSL especially in an out-of-domain situation.
+Data selection and filtering play a significant role in SSL especially in an out-of-domain situation.
 This circumstance occurs frequently in the industry when we have limited labelled data in the desired area or in low resource tasks.

 Initially, standard NST is performed on AISHELL-1 as supervised data and AISHELL-2 as unsupervised data without any other filtering strategy.
-The generated pseudo label has quite promising results of 8.38\% CER but when unsupervised data is set to WenetSpeech which has different domain and recording settings, pseudo-label’s CER increases dramatically to 47.1\% which is not acceptable for training. \textit{LM Filter} is then proposed to improve the performances of NST when non-target domain data is provided.
+The generated pseudo labels have quite promising results of 8.38\% CER but when unsupervised data is set to WenetSpeech which has different domain and recording settings, pseudo-label’s CER increases dramatically to 47.1\% which is unacceptable for training. \textit{LM Filter} is then proposed to improve the performances of NST when non-target domain data is provided.

-Our hypothesis is that if a language model believes the sentence does not require any further modifications, then this sentence has higher probability to be a correct pseudo-label.
-Here we introduce two definitions and examples to better understand how our \textit{LM Filter} works: \begin{itemize} \item \textbf{CER-Hypo} is the CER between student model’s hypothesis with greedy decoding and student model’s hypothesis with Language model. \item \textbf{CER-Label} is the CER between student model’s hypothesis and the true label. \end{itemize} Two cases are listed in Fig \ref{fig:cer-hyp}.
+Our hypothesis is that if a language model believes the sentence does not require any further modification, then this sentence has higher probability of being a correct pseudo-label.
+Here we introduce two definitions and examples to better understand how our \textit{LM Filter} works. \begin{itemize} \item \textbf{CER-Hypo} is the CER between student model’s hypothesis with greedy decoding and student model’s hypothesis with Language model. \item \textbf{CER-Label} is the CER between student model’s hypothesis with Language model and the true label. \end{itemize} We evaluated our method on the Mandarin corpus using CER while the same definition can be applied to other languages e.g. English by replacing CER with WER.
+Two cases are listed in Fig \ref{fig:cer-hyp}.
 In case 1, the difference between the hypothesis with greedy decoding and the hypothesis decoding with LM is 1 character (eg. char “数” and char “诉”) so the CER-Hypo is 16.67\% .
-The CER-Label is also 16.67\% in this case, which takes 1 substitution step to transfer the hypothesis to true label (eg. char “申” and char “胜”).
-In case 2, the sentence is challenger than the first case for the initial student model.
+The CER-Label is also 16.67\% in this case, since it takes 1 substitution step to transfer the hypothesis to true label (eg. char “申” and char “胜”).
+In case 2, the sentence is more challenging than the first case for the initial student model.
 The student model learns partial acoustic features but the transcripts are mostly wrong.
 The LM tends to make more modifications due to the low probabilities of such sentence in the corpus.
-The CER-Hypo and CER-Label both are very high in this case.
+The CER-Hypo and CER-Label both are extremely high in this case.